Loire Valley Wine Guide

 The Major Grapes

-The classification systems in the Loire Valley dictate what grapes are planted here.
-Of course, many winegrowers are adopting practices to optimize growth and longevity in their vineyards, molding the landscape of what the Loire is becoming today.
-Still, there are a few major grapes that dominate the vineyards here.
+The classification systems in the Loire Valley dictate what grapes are planted there.
+Of course, many winegrowers are adopting practices to optimize vineyard growth and longevity, molding the Loire’s landscape today.
+Still, a few major grapes dominate the vineyards.

 Chenin Blanc

-Most famously known in Savennières, Anjou, Saumur, Touraine, Vourvray, Montlouis, and Jasnières.
+Most famously known in Savennières, Anjou, Saumur, Touraine, Vouvray, Montlouis, and Jasnières.

-Light to full body, the tension of Chenin coupled with its juicy and tannic structure makes it hard to resist.
-Chenin, otherwise known as Plant d’Anjou, is the darling of the Loire because of how versatile it is.
-Made in every single style (dry, sweet, and sparkling), it also pairs with most every food because of its high level of acidity.
+Light to full body, the tension of Chenin, coupled with its juicy and tannic structure, makes it hard to resist.
+Chenin, otherwise known as Plant d’Anjou, is the Loire’s darling because of its versatility.
+Made in every style (dry, sweet, and sparkling), it also pairs with almost every food because of its high level of acidity.

-Expect aromas of soft baked golden apples with undertones of quince, dried flower, and beeswax with an element of crisp minerality.
-For the experienced taster, wet wool is a blind giveaway of Chenin… and when grapes are affected with botrytis, expect a honeyed ginger note.
+Expect aromas of soft baked golden apples, with undertones of quince, dried flowers, and beeswax with an element of crisp minerality.
+For the experienced taster, wet wool is a blind giveaway of Chenin, and when grapes are affected by botrytis, expect a honeyed ginger note.

 Cabernet Franc

-Most famously known in Chinon, Saumur-Champigny, and Bourgeuil.
+Most famously known in Chinon, Saumur-Champigny, and Bourgueil.

-Cab Franc ranges as expansively as Chenin.
-It runs the gamut between light to medium-bodied with a fresh tang of acidity.
-The savory character of Cabernet Franc pushes forward as well as red fruits, pencil shavings, and cedar notes.
+Cabernet Franc ranges as expansively as Chenin.
+It runs the gamut between light- to medium-bodied with a fresh tang of acidity.
+The savory character of Cabernet Franc pushes forward, along with red fruits, pencil shavings, and cedar notes.

-Cabernet Franc is also known as “Breton” in the Loire and origins point to anywhere from Bordeaux to Spanish Basque country.
-Southwesterly origins, in any case.
-This cool climate loving grape is at its happiest growing on limestone soils.
+Cabernet Franc, also known as “Breton” in the Loire, has origins in anywhere from Bordeaux to Spanish Basque country.
+In any case, it has southwesterly origins.
+This cool-climate-loving grape is at its happiest growing on limestone soils.

 Sauvignon Blanc